 Summary of Problem and Solutions

-Symptom: Your virtual cloud network (VCN) is connected to your existing on-premises network via an IPSec VPN, or Oracle Cloud Infrastructure FastConnect.
+Symptom: Your virtual cloud network (VCN) is connected to your existing on-premises network via Site-to-Site VPN, or Oracle Cloud Infrastructure FastConnect.
 Hosts on one side of the connection can ping hosts on the other side, but the connection hangs.
 For example:

 - You can SSH to a host across the connection, but after you log in to the host, the connection hangs.